MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 ### Initiate actions from messages

 You can initiate actions from the compose message area and also from a message using your message extension, which allows you to send the message contents to your bot for processing.
 You can optionally respond to that message using the method described in [Responding to submit](#responding-to-submit).
-The response will be included as a reply to the message, which users can edit before submitting.
+The response includeds as a reply to the message, which users can edit before submitting.

 Users can access message extension by selecting `Take action` from the overflow `...` menu, as shown in the image: